Isabella Thoburn College: Present day

-IT College, as it is called has hostel facilities for students as well as has a large number of day scholars.
+Isabella Thoburn College has hostel facilities for students as well as has a large number of day scholars.
 There are three hostels for the resident students, Naunihal, Nishat Mahal and Maitreyi Bhawan.

-On 12 April 2012 the Government of India issued a new five rupee postage stamp illustrating the College.
+On 12 April 2012, the Government of India issued a new five rupee postage stamp illustrating the college.

+Chapel Inside the College Campus

+Value-based education emphasizes the importance of spirituality in shaping moral behavior.
+Incorporating religious studies in the education system helps guide students toward spirituality, which is associated with qualities like love, honesty, and humility.
+Chapel worship services, held regularly in college chapels and auditoriums, focus on Biblical teachings and values such as honesty, respect, self-discipline, kindness, and forgiveness, promoting character development among students.